deco3500-2019/Power-Puff-Girls/README.md

 Instructions
 Before use the prototype from your phone please follow the instruction below.
-  1. Download a Figma Mirror App from google play or Apple store.
+  1. Download a Figma Mirror App from Google play or Apple store.
   2. Create an account
   3. Turn on the Wifi on your phone and select a Frame or Component on the canvas.